EAL-IT-Technology/itt-guides/docs/_guides/Setting_up_source_NAT_in_SRX.md

     traffic system-services all
     [edit security zones]
     root@vSRX1# commit
-    commit completeNow your security zones for ge-0/0/3 should look like this (highlighted):
+    commit completeNow your security zones for ge-0/0/3 should look like this:
     [edit security zones]
     root# show
     security-zone trust {